nodejs/node/doc/api/packages.md

 The following condition definitions are currently endorsed by Node.js:

-* `"browser"` - any environment which implements a standard subset of global browser APIs available from JS in web browsers, including the DOM APIs.
+* `"browser"` - any environment which implements a standard subset of global browser APIs available from JavaScript in web browsers, including the DOM APIs.
 * `"development"` - can be used to define a development-only environment entry point. _Must always be mutually exclusive with `"production"`._